zowe/docs-site/docs/user-guide/zowe-getting-started-tutorial.md

 ### Try the Extending Zowe scenarios

 You can add your own application plug-ins to Zowe.
 See how easy it is to extend Zowe to create your own APIs and applications by reading the [Extending](../extend/extend-apiml/api-mediation-onboard-overview.md) section.

+### Give feedback
+Did you find this tutorial useful?
+You can tell us what you think about this tutorial via an [online survey](https://forms.gle/Ztu9AjgV6HRr1kEs9).

+If you encounter any problems or have an idea for improving this tutorial, you can create a GitHub issue [here](https://github.com/zowe/docs-site/issues).